-However, the key is to remember that nothing in a lucid dream can harm you and because you are in control, you can simply wake up, change the scene or walk away.
+However, the key is to remember that nothing in a lucid dream can harm you and because you are in control, you can simply wake up, change the scene, or walk away.

 You may find that things you have seen in a lucid dream stay with you when you wake up, especially if they have invoked an emotional reaction so do be aware of this and be sure to practice mindfulness techniques and regulate your emotional and mental wellbeing.

-Every night, millions of people enter into a lucid dream and live out their wildest fantasies and for the most part, these people have pleasant, exciting and memorable experiences.
+Every night, millions of people enter into a lucid dream and live out their wildest fantasies and for the most part, these people have pleasant, exciting, and memorable experiences.

 However, as with any activity, there are some dangers or risks associated with the concept and it is important to be aware of these.

-Whilst nothing within a lucid dream can cause you physical harm, the mental effects may pose a risk and as such, people with mental health conditions may do well to practise with care.
+Whilst nothing within a lucid dream can cause you physical harm, the mental effects may pose a risk and as such, people with mental health conditions may do well to practice with care.
 In addition, repeatedly using fatigue-inducing techniques can cause you to feel exhausted and even lower your mood.

 For this reason, we would recommend lucid dreaming in a responsible way to maintain your wellbeing.